sn210876/RecipePrep-Clone/INGREDIENT_MAPPING_GUIDE.md

 ## Problem Fixed

-**Issue:** When sending ingredients from Meal Planner to Cart, "all purpose flour" didn't sync to cart.
+**Issue:** When sending ingredients from Meal Planner/Grocery List to Cart:
+1. "all purpose flour" didn't sync to cart
+2. Items without Amazon products were being added to cart (empty items)
+3. "C all purpose flour" (with measurement prefix) wasn't matching

-**Root Cause:** Two issues were found:
+**Root Cause:** Three issues were found:
 1. GroceryList.tsx was using wrong field names for cart_items table
+2. GroceryList.tsx was adding ALL items instead of only ones with Amazon products
-2. No ingredient mappings existed for "flour" variations
+3. No ingredient mappings existed for "flour" variations (including with measurement prefixes)

 ## What Was Fixed